-The extinguishment of the previous subordinated debt facility resulted in a loss of \$359,269, realized within the statement of operations and comprehensive income.
-The new CWB Term Loan is secured by the following: an unlimited corporate guarantee supported by a general security agreement from all entities within the group, only to a prior charge from the ABL facility, first demand collateral mortgage over all owned lands and only to a prior charge from the ABL facility, first demand collateral mortgage over all owned lands and premises; assigned by the Company to CWB of all risk insurance in the amounts and from an insurer acceptable to CWB, on all Company real property, without limitation lands, buildings, fixtures and equipment owned by the Company, showing CWB as first loss payee.
+The extinguishment of the previous subordinated debt facility resulted in a loss of \$359,269, realized within the statement of operations and comprehensive income in 2022.
+The new CWB Term Loan is secured by the following: an unlimited corporate guarantee supported by a general security agreement from all entities within the group, only to a prior charge from the ABL facility, first demand collateral mortgage over all owned lands and only to a prior charge from the ABL facility, first demand collateral mortgage over all owned lands and only to a prior charge from the ABL facility, first demand collateral mortgage over all owned lands and premises; assigned by the Company to CWB of all risk insurance in the amounts and from an insurer acceptable to CWB, on all Company real property, without limitation lands, buildings, fixtures and equipment owned by the Company, showing CWB as first loss payee.
 Transaction costs of \$3,500 were incurred as part of this amendment and are being amortized over the term of the agreement.